HHMagnus/HHMagnus/README.md

-### Greetings traveler!
+### Greetings, traveler!

-I'm Magnus, a Senior Software Architect/Engineer interested in coding and anything software related.
-You can make me talk endlessly by discussing technical tradeoff, architectural dilemmaes or coding challenges.
+I'm Magnus, a Software Engineer with a deep passion for coding and software development.
+I love discussing technical trade-offs, architectural dilemmas, and coding challenges.

-Currently, I am working as a Senior Architect at Netcompany, where I work on different projects to deliver software to our customers.
+Currently, I work as a Senior Architect at Netcompany, leading various projects to deliver high-quality software solutions to our clients.

-I studied a MSc in Computer Science and Engineering at Technical University of Denmark (DTU), where I focused on Embedded and Distributed Systems.
+I earned an MSc in Computer Science and Engineering from the Technical University of Denmark (DTU), with a focus on distributed systems.

-In my freetime you will find me working on different projects, some of which you can see below.
+In my free time, I enjoy working on personal projects, some of which you can explore below.